How to reconcile Zettle income

 To reconcile contactless card donations that are £30 or under:

-(1) select the transaction in the left-hand table of the match transactions screen;
+(1) click on the transaction in the left-hand table of the match transactions screen;

 Income Received